tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 to another card – from being sent while a handler is executing by setting the **lockMessages** property to true.

-For example, if the handler opens another stack, LiveCode normally sends **openCard** and **openStack** messages to the stack.
+For example, if the handler opens another stack, the engine normally sends **openCard** and **openStack** messages to the stack.
 If the stack contains handlers for these messages that would cause unwanted behavior during this operation, you can use the **lockmessages** command before